ideal-lab5/Grants-Program/applications/etf_network.md

 1. Verify that the received clock does not invalidate the existing clock.
 If signatures have been submitted for specific clock nodes, inserting any nodes prior would invalidate these signatures.
 We do not have an easy way to cancel delayed transactions once they have been added to the clock.
 This is a pretty big liminitation that we will solve in the future.
 2. Merge the clocks and verify the CID matches an expected one (broadcast along with clock nodes just received)

 It should be clear that alongside the merkle clock we also require a store of signatures for the transactions (i.e. which are valid on the decrypted ciphertexts).
-This would look like a storage map to associated [CID -> SIGNATURE]
+This would look like a storage map to associate: [CID -> SIGNATURE]

 Here is a visual example of what the merkle clock would look like for three transactions built on top of a 'genesis' event.